little-bear-labs/appsync-serverless-emulator-example/README.md

 This is _alpha_ quality and we expect bugs.
 To enable logging export the following environment variable: `NODE_DEBUG=appsync*`

+General note the dynamodb emulator is downloaded when this package is installed.
+As a result java is required dependency on the machine but we do not require that anyone download the dynamodb emulator itself.

 ## Usage

 After running `yarn`